 - A high-strength ramp is installed, either in the rear or the passenger slide door area.
 These ramps are available as either a foldout or infloor option on most models of vehicle.

 - In a side-entry conversion, the rear bench seat is reinstalled, and in most models of conversion vans, the driver and front passenger seats are mounted on raised platforms.
-Both seats are easily removable by the vehicle owner, allowing for floor plan flexibility from one ride to another.
+Both seats are easily removable by the vehicle owner, allowing for floor plan flexibility from one side to another.
 In a rear-entry conversion, only the back portion of the vehicle has a lowered floor so the front row seats remain original and are not able to be removed.

 - To disguise the lowered floor extension on the exterior of the vehicle, custom-molded ground effect panels are added to both the driver and passenger sides, integrating the design.

-- No matter what wheelchair conversion van you select (Chrysler, Dodge, Ford, Toyota or Honda), your best-in-class BraunAbility product is manufactured to uncompromised standards to deliver the best customer experience in the industry.
+- No matter what handicap van conversion or wheelchair conversion van you select (Chrysler, Dodge, Ford, Toyota or Honda), your best-in-class BraunAbility product is manufactured to uncompromised standards to deliver the best customer experience in the industry.